fgx/fgx.github.io/sandbox/globe-crossfeed-replay/readme.md

 ## Change Log

+### 2016-08-02 ~ R4

+Back to creating objects foe each callsigns.
+Means fewer objects to update 60 times per second. ;-) Will need to look at monitoring both callsigns and FIDs Still too many zomble trails.
+A
+And there still appear to be some memory and performance issues tat should be cleaned up prior to adding features

+* Linking meshes and trails to callsigns
+* Add more metrics
+* Simplify mesh creation and trails tacking

 ### 2016-08-01 ~ R2/R3

 * R3 adds
 	* Select file memu item, uses GitHub API to obtain list of files
 	* More detailed flights menu
+	* Flights based on FID not call sign.
+Thanks Geoff
 	* No longer crashes browser (Or maybe just not as quckly ;-)
 	* Objects appear at correct lat/lon
 	* Better object management